Log in

 Themistocles

 Where the course of history has been decided on the battlefield.
 These are the battles that made us -- a detailed, entertaining, and tangent-free program about history's greatest battles.
-In this program, we embark on a journey through the constancy of human conflict, where the fates of nations and the course of history have been decided on the battlefield.
-This program delves into our world-history's most significant and seminal battles, exploring not just the events themselves but their profound impact on the world timeline we live in today.
+In this podcast we journey through the constancy of human conflict, where the fates of nations and the course of global history have been decided on the battlefield.
+This podcast delves into our world-history's most significant and seminal battles, exploring not just the events themselves but their profound impact on the world we live in today.
 Each episode is meticulously crafted by ardent and dedicated history fans with a passion for military history and an appreciation for the art of storytelling.
 Join us as we unravel the strategies, heroics, and consequences that have shaped civilizations and forged the destiny of entire continents.

 All episodes